mar69287/Code-Universe/README.md

 * **Exposure:** Developers can showcase their skills and work to a wider audience, increasing their visibility, and opportunities for career advancement.

 ## Try it Out
-Use the link below to try the game out for yourself! <br>
+Use the link below to try it out for yourself! <br>
 https://code-universe.herokuapp.com/

 ### Technologies Used